-- Before the show starts, or at interval, I can go outside the venue to get away from the crowds. - During the show, I can get up from my seat and head to the closest door.
-An usher will assist me and show me to the foyer.
+During the show, I can simply get up from my seat and head to the closest door.
+A member of staff will be there to assist me.

-READY TO TAKE MY SEAT
+STEP FIVE READY TO TAKE MY SEAT

-The auditorium, the space where I will sit and watch the show, will open 30 minutes prior to the performance start time.
+The auditorium, the space where I will sit and watch the show, will open approximately 30 minutes prior to the performance start time.

 Now is a good time for me to find my ticket or open my phone and have it ready on screen, with the brightness up.